 The Company provides its named executive officers, other officers, and other key management employees an opportunity to earn an annual incentive award based on the Company's, and its operating divisions, financial performance each year.
-Diluted earnings per share from continuing operations, excluding non-cash stock option and interest expenses and other items not indicative of ongoing operations ("Adjusted EPS"), is one of the primary metrics considered by the Compensation Committee in determining annual incentive awards.
-See the chart on page 3.
-The Company discloses Adjusted EPS in its quarterly and annual releases.
-Adjusted EPS is used to determine incentive compensation for senior executives of the Company, including the CEO.
-The Compensation Committee believes Adjusted Earnings per Share is the most appropriate measurement of financial performance both on an annual and long-term basis, because it reflects the growth of operations and is one of the most well-known measures of overall financial performance, widely used by both financial analysts and the investing public.
-The Compensation Committee believes using this measurement better aligns the interests of incentive plan participants with those of the Company's stockholders.
+Adjusted EPS targets and Return on Assets targets are used to determine incentive compensation for senior executives of the Company, including the CEO.
+The Compensation Committee believes Adjusted EPS and Return on Assets are the most appropriate measurements of financial performance on an annual basis.
+They are among the most well-known measures of overall financial performance, widely used by both financial analysts and the investing public.
+The Compensation Committee believes using these measurements best aligns the interests of incentive plan participants with those of the Company's stockholders.